-The Bird Photography Workshop with Andrew Goodall is a fantastic way to develop your skills while working with some amazing and colourful characters.
+The Bird Photography Workshop with Andrew Goodall is a fantastic way to practice your skills – and learn some new ones – while working with some amazing and colourful characters.

 The workshop is held in two parts over one day.
 In the morning we meet at Parrots in Paradise at Glasshouse Mountains, where you will practice photographing birds at close quarters.
 Some of the best subjects are brought outside the aviary to provide more natural settings – you are going to love George the Gang-Gang Cockatoo!
 This morning session is a great way for Andrew to see how you are going with the basics and offer some special tips on focus, exposure and more to produce sharper, better quality photos.
 Then in the afternoon we head to Caloundra where Andrew explains the settings and techniques to prepare you for a whole new challenge…photographing birds in flight.
 Photographing moving subjects requires very different camera settings so the practical skills you learn here will take your wildlife photography to a new level.